All 14 Milos Sightseeing

 Due to its volcanic geology, Milos has a lot of caves along its coastline.
 These caves can be visited by boat from the port of the island.

-The church of Agia Triada (Holy Trinity) is located in the centre of Adamas, the port of Milos.
+The church of Agia Triada (Holy Trinity) is located in the center of Adamas, the port of Milos.
 This church dates from the 17th century and it houses a small ecclesiastical museum.

 The church of Panagia Portiani is located in the centre of the village and it is dedicated to the Assumption of the Virgin.
 It dates from the 17th century and it is a preserved monument.